mmu-webdesign/IWD-web-term2/rwd-week-additional.md

 >If it is not your code, you must credit the source in a comment. **Don't** use code you don't understand.

----

 ## Form styling

 Further form styling beyond what has already been implemented in the tutorial.

----

 ## Footer styling

-Enhancing the footer styles, addition of relevant social links/icons.
+Enhancing the footer styles - does it work well at all sizes?
+Addition of relevant professional company, social links or icons?

----

 ## Social

 You can add links to your professional social media accounts.
 This is usually done via clickable icons.
 Use a [site like iconmonstr](https://iconmonstr.com/) to customise and download a png file, or to embed inline code for an svg.

-If you use a png, resize the largest size used on your site.
+If you use a png, optimise the file to the largest size used on your site.

 SVG is an excellent option because it is purely code (no image file needed).
 This means it is lightweight and flexible - it can scale to any size.